Hard disk drive platter: Manufacture

 Platters are typically made using an aluminium, glass or ceramic substrate.
-Laptop hard drive platters are made from glass while aluminum platters are often found in desktop computers.
+Laptop hard drive platters are made from glass while aluminum platters are often found in desktop computer drives in lower capacities(under 12TB) those using helium filling use very thin glass platters due to limitations of aluminium.
 In disk manufacturing, a thin coating is deposited on both sides of the substrate, mostly by a vacuum deposition process called magnetron sputtering.
 The coating has a complex layered structure consisting of various metallic (mostly non-magnetic) alloys as underlayers, optimized for the control of the crystallographic orientation and the grain size of the actual magnetic media layer on top of them, i.e. the film storing the bits of information.
 On top of it a protective carbon-based overcoat is deposited in the same sputtering process.
 Platters typically contain several layers of materials such as a seed layer, soft magnetic under layers (SULs) that may contain Cobalt and Iron made of materials such as, an antiferromagnetic (A-FM) layer made of Nickel oxide, Nickel-Manganese or Iron-Manganese alloy, intermediate layer made of Ruthenium and a layer of Cobalt-Chromium-Palladium alloy with oxide.
 In post-processing a nanometer thin polymeric lubricant layer gets deposited on top of the sputtered structure by dipping the disk into a solvent solution, after which the disk is buffed by various processes to eliminate small defects and verified by a special sensor on a flying head for absence of any remaining asperities or other defects (where the size of the bit given above roughly sets the scale for what constitutes a significant defect size).
 In the hard-disk drive the hard-drive heads fly and move radially over the surface of the spinning platters to read or write the data.
 Extreme smoothness, durability, and perfection of finish are required properties of a hard-disk platter.